Skip to main content

 \[ e^x = \cosh x + \sinh x \]

-Remark: The decomposition is possible only if the domain of the function is symmetric with respect to the origin.
-Moreover, the expression \( f = f_p + f_d \) is unique: there exists exactly one even function and one odd function whose sum gives \( f \).
+Remark.
+The decomposition is possible only if the domain of the function is symmetric with respect to the origin.
+Moreover, the expression \( f = f_p + f_d \) is unique: there exists exactly one even function and one odd function whose sum equals \( f \).

 Proof of uniqueness of decomposition